Skip to content

 issues = config.validate_for_environment(Environment.PRODUCTION)

-Providers declare config_key and config_model to automatically receive their typed config section — no manual parsing required.
+A provider declares config_key and config_model to automatically receive its typed config section — no manual parsing:

 from dataclasses import dataclass